Water Utility Saves Hundreds of Thousands per Year with GIS

 Challenge: WHUD faced the chronic concern of aging infrastructure that could leak, as well as the potential for more severe main breaks.

-Solutions: Implementation of the ArcGIS® platform: ArcGIS Desktop, ArcGIS Online, Collector for ArcGIS, Workforce for ArcGIS
+Solutions: Implementation of the ArcGIS® platform: ArcGIS Desktop, ArcGIS Online, ArcGIS Collector, ArcGIS Workforce

 Results: Through better capital improvement expenditures that led to deferred bond issuing, WHUD has saved $32 million.